2020 Phala Phala robbery: 2022 timeline

-Local media reported that Ramaphosa wished to resign in the wake of the report, however Ramaphosa revised his position, pending a meeting of the ANC's National Executive Committee.
+Local media reported that Ramaphosa wished to resign in the wake of the report, however Ramaphosa revised his position, pending a meeting of the ANC's NEC.
 The uncertainty around Ramaphosa's position caused South Africa's currency and bond markets to fall.

 The South African parliament met on 13 December 2022 to debate the Section 89 panel's report and vote on impeachment proceedings.
 A vote was taken after the debate to impeach the president which failed to pass after the ANC members voted against impeachment it while the opposition parties and a handful of ANC members voted for it.
 214 members voted against setting up an impeachment committee, 148 voted in favour and there were two abstentions.

-Prior to the vote, President Cyril Ramaphosa applied to the Constitutional Court to have the Section 89 panel's report declared unlawful and invalid.
+Prior to the vote, Ramaphosa applied to the Constitutional Court to have the Section 89 panel's report declared unlawful and invalid.
 Hazim Mustafa, the Sudanese businessman residing in the United Arab Emirates corroborated Ramaphosa's version of events in December 2022 interviews with The Guardian and Sky News, stating that he was unaware that Ramaphosa owned the farm, and that he had paid $580,000 cash to Ramaphosa's staff for a rare cattle breed to add to his collection of exotic animals.

 Ramaphosa was re-elected for another five-year term as ANC president at the party's December 2022 elective conference.

+2026 timeline

+On 08 May 2026, the Constitutional Court found that Parliament acted unlawfully and unconstitutionally in 2022 when it voted to stop an impeachment inquiry into the Phala Phala scandal.
+The court ruled that the National Assembly improperly rejected the findings of the independent Section 89 panel without properly carrying out its constitutional duty to hold the President accountable.